sivavaddadi/Skin_Cancer_Assignment/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
-- What is the dataset that is being used?
+- This is assignment to evaluate learning about CNN
+- This is a CNN based model to detect melanoma by evaluating images and predicting presence of melanoma.
+- The dataset consists of 2357 images of malignant and benign oncological diseases, which were formed from the International Skin Imaging Collaboration (ISIC)

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Running model without data augmentation gives less than 50% accuracy score
+- Post data augmentation the accuracy jumps to over 80%

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Tensorflow
+- Keras

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project is an upgrad assignment to evaluate learning about CNN

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@sivavaddadi] - feel free to contact me!

 <!-- Optional -->